-When it comes to enterprise changes, communication is key to create clarity and ensure that everyone is one the same page as far as the goals of the change are concerned.
+When it comes to enterprise changes, communication is key to creating clarity and ensuring that everyone is on the same page as far as the goals of the change are concerned.

 Well-planned communication of change will help you to make people feel positive about it and reduce the impact of potential resistance.

 Poorly planned communication, on the other hand, will foster resistance and result in a lack of motivation from employees.
 The main problem with implementing changes lies in managers’ inability to communicate with employees and foster their engagement.

 Using emails or presentations that aren’t likely to be opened and studied in detail, management will close themselves in their offices and claim that they’ve made the facts of the change known to everyone.

 In fact, they’re simply hiding from technology.
 Many organizations tend to rely on written communications – and that goes against the typical human need for dialogue.

 How can you effectuate communication of change and open up an engaging conversation with employees?

 Here are a few tips to help you achieve just that and find less resistance to change than you expected.

 You’ll find out that employees value dialogue and conversation when it comes to communication.
 Sure, it takes more time than an email, but it’s much more efficient.
 It’s not strategic to arrive at every single presentation prepared to the brim – it will inhibit dialogue.
 Instead, try to initiate the conversation.

 You can be sure that people you talk to will share their ideas and objections readily – you can easily orchestrate such a conversation in a group of employees.
 This approach will help you to get people engaged in the process of communication – much more so than when facing yet another dull presentation.
 Feeling like they have a voice will change employees’ perspectives and build acceptance of the change.